syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 ## Clear grouping

-The clear grouping feature in the Syncfusion javascript Grid allows you to removing all the grouped columns from the grid.
+The clear grouping feature in the Syncfusion ##Platform_Name## Grid allows you to removing all the grouped columns from the grid.
 This feature provides a convenient way to clear the grouping of columns in your application.

 To clear all the grouped columns in the Grid, you can utilize the [clearGrouping](../../api/grid/#cleargrouping) method of the grid.